Senior Thesis (PSYC 396)

 Students considering signing up for senior thesis during a fall semester should meet with a faculty moderator during the previous spring, prior to registering for the course.
 The student must at least decide upon a general topic of interest and find a psychology faculty member willing to act as the student's research supervisor during the fall.
 Beyond a general topic of interest, it is even more desirable for the student to have some preliminary ideas about a specific question and a way to answer it.
 The student and the research supervisor together will come to an agreement on the number of credits a project is worth.

-How is an Honors Thesis different from a Senior Thesis?
+How is an All College Thesis different from a Senior Thesis?

-Although an Honors Thesis and a Senior Thesis both involve extensive research on an original research question and both fulfill the capstone requirement, the two opportunities have some key differences.
+Although an All College Thesis and a Senior Thesis both involve extensive research on an original research question and both fulfill the capstone requirement, the two opportunities have some key differences.

-- An Honor’s Thesis is through the honors department and completing the project with an “A” allows a student to graduate with distinction in the major.
+- An All College Thesis is through the honors department and completing the project with an “A” allows a student to graduate with distinction in the major.
 A Senior Thesis is through the department alone and is not associated with this graduation honor.

-- Students completing an Honors Thesis need to have a faculty supervisor and two faculty readers for their thesis.
+- Students completing an All College Thesis need to have a faculty supervisor and two faculty readers for their thesis.
 Students completing a Senior Thesis require only a single faculty supervisor.

-- Honors Thesis students are required to formally defend their thesis to their committee.
+- All College Thesis students are required to formally defend their thesis to their committee.
 This is not a requirement for the Senior Thesis although often students completing both types of projects make other presentations at small conferences such as MUPC or Scholarship and Creativity Day.

-Click here to see the deadlines and requirements for both an Honors Thesis and a Senior Thesis.
+Click here to see the deadlines and requirements for both an All College Thesis and a Senior Thesis.